91³Ô¹Ï

 If your hold is not removed at the time of graduation, please complete Form 125-104DE or send your completed high school transcript to DualEnrollment@nvcc.edu.

-Depending on the 91³Ô¹Ï coursework you completed in high school, you may need to complete the Direct Enrollment Survey for math and English courses.
+Depending on the 91³Ô¹Ï coursework you completed in high school, you may need to complete the Direct Enrollment survey for math and English courses.

 Direct Enrollment and Self-Placement Survey

-ADV 100: These virtual advising sessions guide you through course selection, introduce key resources, and help you understand academic requirements for your Program of Study.
+ADV 100: These virtual advising sessions guide you through course selection, introduce key resources and help you understand academic requirements for your program of study.

 Review tips for self-enrolling in SIS.
 Refer to the curriculum in the to identify requirements for your program of study at 91³Ô¹Ï.